 The steel case and bracelet feels good, nicely polished, no sharp edges.
 The clasp has a foldover strap and presses down with a satisfying click.
 Feels secure.
 I took out one link and moved the clasp in along for a perfect fit.
 This watch is 40mm across which most enthusiasts agree is the ideal size.

 The dial colour is stunning, it really stands out.
 There is a touch of lume on the quarter hour markers as well.
-Solid caseback, with a Rolex style splined backing plate. pretty certain our old friend the Chinese DG movement is inside there.#
+Solid caseback, with a Rolex style splined backing plate.

 Pull out the crown to position one and you can wind the watch.
 It ran for 27 hours left alone on the workbench.
 Wearing it all day, even mainly deskbound, put enough extra in the balance spring to power it through the night a day later.